Updates and news

 pp263-4 Arashiyama LR told us that she ‘was bowled over by the vast and gorgeous stroll garden of Okochi Sanso’s villa’.
 The closest station to the villa (daily 9am-5pm) is Torokko Arashiyama but it can also be reached if you turn right after leaving the bamboo grove.
 The entry charge (¥1000) includes a cup of matcha tea.

-p304 Hiroshima Getting around Visit Hiroshima Tourist Pass is now available in a variety of areas and validity periods.
-The small area pass (3 days ¥1000, 5 days ¥4000) includes the tram/streetcar, buses inc the Sightseeing Loop bus and HD Nishi-Hiroshima (Bon-Bus), and the ferry services to Miyajima.
-The wide area pass (3 days ¥3000, 5 days ¥6000) includes the above as well as various highway bus routes.
-The 5-day pass includes Hiroshima Airport Limousine bus.
+p304 Getting around Visit Hiroshima Tourist Pass is now available in a variety of areas and validity periods from the small area pass (2 days ¥1500, 4 days ¥4500) which includes the tram/streetcar, buses inc the Sightseeing Loop bus and HD Nishi-Hiroshima (Bon-Bus), and the ferry services to Miyajima to the wide area pass (3 days ¥3500, 4 days ¥6500); the wide area pass includes the above as well as various highway bus routes.
+The 4-day pass includes Hiroshima Airport Limousine bus.
 Note that JR trains are not included in any pass.
 The main sights in Hiroshima/Miyajima can be seen in about two days but if planning to stay longer in the area these passes would be particularly useful if you don’t have a Japan Rail Pass.

-p306 Hiroshima – Hiroshima Carp baseball game In 2016, after a gap of 25 years, Hiroshima Carp won the Central League Championship; not surprisingly because of this the number of Carp fans, particularly Carp girls, has increased.
+p306 Hiroshima Carp baseball game In 2016, after a gap of 25 years, Hiroshima Carp won the Central League Championship but came fourth in 2019.

 p411 Side trip from Asahikawa